Realtime Tables¶

 OnUndefColumn |

-Behaviour to take when a realtime Object record contains an undefined column |
+Behavior when a realtime Object record contains an undefined column.
+Valid options are:

 |